 For more information about STALIF choose one of the below options.

-If you are not covered by your insurance provider, the PAL (Patient Assistance Line) is available to help you gain coverage for STALIF procedures.
+If you are not covered by your insurance provider, the PAL (Patient Assistance Line) is available to help you gain coverage for STALIF or ACTILIF procedures.
 The PAL is a reimbursement support service that assists YOU, the patient.
 Your PAL is dedicated to assisting YOU and working together with your surgeon, medical office, and insurance provider.

 Important Patient Information: The resources provided on this site are for informational purposes only.